Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## <a name="errorissue-search-fails-on-specific-locations"></a>Erreur/problème : la recherche échoue sur des emplacements spécifiques

-Une recherche de contenu ou eDiscovery peut produire l’erreur suivante :
+Une recherche de contenu ou eDiscovery peut produire l’erreur suivante : `This search completed with (#) errors.
+Would you like to retry the search on the failed locations?`
->Cette recherche s’est terminée avec les erreurs (#).
-Voulez-vous relancer la recherche sur les emplacements ayant échoué ?

 ![Capture d’écran des erreurs d’emplacement spécifique à la recherche](../media/edisc-tshoot-specific-location-search-fails.png)